Literacy Data, Assessment and Practice (Primary)

 Referencing the latest learning theory, you will develop the skills to collect, analyse and interpret reading, writing and vocabulary data for both formative and summative purposes.

 This course is also offered for a secondary school setting, see Literacy Data, Assessment and Practice (Secondary).
-Both courses are part of our Literacy Suite.
+Both courses are part of our Literacy Suite, which also includes Leading Literacy; Literacy Master Trainer; and Literacy Local Leaders.
+Literacy Data, Assessment and Practice builds upon Bastow’s other Literacy Suite offerings.

 Designed for teachers in Victorian government primary schools.